Prof Alex Broadbent

 |Fellow of the Wolfson Research Institute for Health and Wellbeing|

 Alex Broadbent is Professor of Philosophy of Science at Durham University and Visiting Professor at the University of Johannesburg.
-He is Director of the Durham-Johannesburg Centre for Philosophy of Epidemiology, Medicine, and Public Health.
-Besides his academic research in these areas, he publishes opinion pieces on the interface between science and policy and on the role of the humanities in society, and engages with policy and litigation in relation to epidemiology and public health.
-He is founding Editor in Chief of the journal Philosophy of Medicine and an Associate Member of Millennium Chambers of The Barrister Network, London.
+He is Director of the Durham-Johannesburg Centre for Philosophy of Epidemiology, Medicine, and Public Health, and co-leads the Measurement Lab in the Institute for Medical Humanities.
+Besides his academic research in these areas, he publishes opinion pieces on the interface between science, humanities, and policy, and engages with policy and litigation in relation to epidemiology and public health.
+He is founding Editor in Chief of the journal Philosophy of Medicine, an Associate Editor of Global Epidemiology, and an Associate Member of Millennium Chambers of The Barrister Network, London.

 - Philosophy of Epidemiology

 - Philosophy of science

 - Philosophy of law

 - Philosophy of Medicine